Ok, that’s it – you can't do it anymore. You’re done. You’ve tried your hardest, but you just can’t seem to make your marriage work.

 1. The very first thing you need to do before you decide how to tell your husband you want a divorce (or wife) is to be brutally honest with yourself and be absolutely sure you want a divorce.

+All marriages have ups and downs.
 So are you thinking of telling your spouse you want divorce because nothing else you’ve said or done over the years has successfully gotten their attention about the state of your relationship?

+Are you threatening divorce because you're angry or frustrated?
+Are you just trying to get your husband or wife's attention?
 Do you feel like it's the only way to gain power or control over them?

 Or have you thought this decision all the way through and know with certainty that you truly want to leave the marriage and end things?